Pipes of War

 ‘Well, you were sleeping and you looked comfy, so I didn’t want to wake you,’ said Flush.
 ‘Anyway, how’ve you been?’

-‘Oh, just fine thanks,’ said Suds sarcastically.
+‘Oh, just fine thanks,’ Suds replied sarcastically.
 ‘Aside from the freezing cold draft, the starvation and the constant threat of being killed by a giant raging monster, it’s been just spiffing.’

 ‘Alright, I said I was sorry.’